GORE™ Protective Vents for sensors

-gore vents equalize pressure for consistent sensor performance
+vents equalize pressure to improve sensor performance

 - To equalize this vacuum, air and moisture are drawn into the sensor, causing condensation to form, which can affect the measurement accuracy and sensor reliability).